strontic/strontic.github.io/xcyclopedia/library/pcwrun.exe-2CED4FEAA29CCFBE376B8BC31C9E2D68.md

 ## Possible Misuse

 *The following table contains possible examples of `pcwrun.exe` being misused.
-While `pcwrun.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `pcwrun.exe` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --